 The unfortunate reality is that a large number of developers sadly still do not use the TDD approach.
 This may be because they don’t believe in the method, or because they don’t believe they have the time to apply it.

 This is where Ponicode comes in to help.

 By making unit testing easier and therefore more approachable even to those who “don’t have time”, Ponicode has the power to demonstrate how much of an impact on code quality unit tests can have.

-TDD or no TDD, Ponicode’s test suggestions, which target a multitude of scenario and easily spot edge cases, can give that extra confidence in the robustness of one’s code with zero extra effort.
+TDD or no TDD, Ponicode’s test suggestions, which target a multitude of scenarios and easily spot edge cases, can give that extra confidence in the robustness of one's code with zero extra effort.